-• "Leju," "we," "us," "our company" and "our" are to Leju Holdings Limited, its subsidiaries and its consolidated VIEs;

-- "ADSs" are to our American depositary shares, each of which represents - ordinary shares; - "Beijing Leju" are to Beijing Yisheng Leju Information Services Co., Ltd.; - "Beijing Jiajujiu" are to Beijing Jiajujiu E-Commerce Co., Ltd.; - "Beijing Maiteng" are to Beijing Maiteng Fengshun Science and Technology Co., Ltd.; - · "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan; - "China Online Housing" are to China Online Housing Technology Corporation; - "consolidated VIE" are to each of our consolidated variable interest entities, namely each of Beijing Leju, Shanghai Yi Xin and Beijing Jiajujiu; - "CITIC" are to CITIC Bank Corporation Limited; - "E-House" are to E-House (China) Holdings Limited, a Cayman Islands exempted company with limited liability, and its predecessor entities; - "O2O services" are to online to offline services, including in connection with the marketing of new residential properties by developers; - "ordinary shares" prior to the completion of this offering are to our ordinary shares, par value \$0.001 per share; - "RMB" and "Renminbi" are to the legal currency of China; - "Shanghai SINA Leju" are to Shanghai SINA Leju Information Technology Co., Ltd.; - "Shanghai Yi Xin" are to Shanghai Yi Xin E-Commerce Co., Ltd.; - "Shanghai Yi Yue" are to Shanghai Yi Yue Information Technology Co.,Ltd.; and - "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States.
+- · "Leju," "we," "us," "our company" and "our" are to Leju Holdings Limited, its subsidiaries and its consolidated VIEs; - "ADSs" are to our American depositary shares, each of which represents one ordinary share; - "Beijing Leju" are to Beijing Yisheng Leju Information Services Co., Ltd.; - "Beijing Jiajujiu" are to Beijing Jiajujiu E-Commerce Co., Ltd.; - "Beijing Maiteng" are to Beijing Maiteng Fengshun Science and Technology Co., Ltd.; - · "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan; - "China Online Housing" are to China Online Housing Technology Corporation; - "consolidated VIE" are to each of our consolidated variable interest entities, namely each of Beijing Leju, Shanghai Yi Xin and Beijing Jiajujiu; - "CITIC" are to CITIC Bank Corporation Limited; - "E-House" are to E-House (China) Holdings Limited, a Cayman Islands exempted company with limited liability, and its predecessor entities; - "O2O services" are to online to offline services, including in connection with the marketing of new residential properties by developers; - "ordinary shares" prior to the completion of this offering are to our ordinary shares, par value \$0.001 per share; - "RMB" and "Renminbi" are to the legal currency of China; - "Shanghai SINA Leju" are to Shanghai SINA Leju Information Technology Co., Ltd.; - "Shanghai Yi Xin" are to Shanghai Yi Xin E-Commerce Co., Ltd.; - "Shanghai Yi Yue" are to Shanghai Yi Yue Information Technology Co., Ltd.; - "Tencent" are to Tencent Holdings Limited or certain of its affiliates which have entered into agreements with us as described under "Related Party Transactions-Transactions and Agreements with Tencent," as applicable; and - "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States.